Berlin Thunder (ELF)

 The Berlin Thunder are an American football team based in Berlin, Germany.
-The Thunder compete in the European League of Football (ELF) as a member of the North Division.
-The team plays its home games at Preussen-Stadion an der Malteserstraße.
+The Thunder competed in the European League of Football (ELF) from 2021 to 2025, before moving to the American Football League Europe in 2026.
+The team plays its home games in the Kleines Stadion of Friedrich-Ludwig-Jahn-Sportpark while the main stadium is being rebuilt.

 History

+European League of Football (2021–2025)

 On 22 March 2021, the Berlin Thunder were announced as one of the eight teams to play in the inaugural season of the European League of Football.
 Their first game was against the Leipzig Kings on 20 June 2021, which they lost 27 to 37 at home.
 The rest of the 2021 season would not be successful either, with the only wins coming from games against the Stuttgart Surge, last in the league, and against the Barcelona Dragons at home, which also struggled.
 Nevertheless, the team faced adversity regarding practice facilities, equipment, injuries and more.
 Several domestic players emerged as fan favorites, like tight end Nicolai Schumann and defensive back Moritz Thiele.
 The NFL IPP Program also awarded Thunder defensive lineman Adedayo Odeleye an international spot with the Houston Texans.
 After the 2021 season the contract of head coach Jag Bal wasn't extended.